tuananhbui89/tuananhbui89.github.io/_posts/2023-07-21-learn-learnlog.md

 - Context: I am trying to implement similar idea as in the [Anti-Dreambooth project](https://anti-dreambooth.github.io/) to generate adversarial perturbation for the Textual Inversion project.
 However, I got this bug which cost me 2 days to figure out.
 - Bug: the gradient on the input tensor is None, even required_grad is set to True.
 - Cause: Because of the Huggingface accelerator.
 (Ref: [gradient_accumulation](https://huggingface.co/docs/accelerate/usage_guides/gradient_accumulation)).
 The accelerator is to help to accelerate the training process by accumulating the gradient over multiple batches.
 It requires the model and the train dataloader to be prepared with function `accelerator.prepare()`.
 However, in our case, we do not use the train dataloader (see the [blog post about Anti-Dreambooth](https://tuananhbui89.github.io/posts/2023/08/papers/antidreambooth/)).
 Therefore, when we still use the accelerator.accumulate() in the training loop, the gradient is accumulated over multiple batches, and the gradient on the input tensor is None.
 - Fix: remove the accelerator.accumulate() in the training loop.
+No it doesn't work!

 2023-08-05
 --------------------------